screeley44/stateful-gluster/projects/gluster-statefulset-cloud-aws/README.md

 # Things to Consider or Work Around
 1. Running multiple statefulset GlusterFS clusters - don't think I can do this unless I can find a way to get around the ability to reuse ports
+- (might be resolved) I was having issues early on and had to use hostNetorking to get pods to communicate, that seems to have gone away (maybe a bug in my service that I flushed out).
+- I able to run multiple independent statefulset clusters with no issues

 2. Best way to handle the `peer rejected` status?
 - (Resolved) storing glusterfs state in PV/PVC model seems to eliminate this risk

 3. Currently using hostNetwork - will this be an issue or is this expected that we use that?
 The pods couldn't communicate with each other when I didn't use hostNetwork.
 Maybe could remedy this by tweaking something, just not sure what?
+- (Resolved) similar to above, I think I had an issue with my service that I since have corrected.

 4. Deploying and using a bash script to manage GlusterFS is not ideal, need to investigate more industry hardened techniques
 - Next steps should we use Golang or some other language to have more powerful control and features?